Cypress Community Coalition

 What Was In The Wastewater?

 The EPA found a number of highly toxic chemicals, including tetrachloroethylene, also known as perchloroethylene (PCE), or PERC for short.
 PERC was a widely used solvent in dry cleaning operations.
-Exposure can irritate the skin and respiratory system, cause liver and kidney damage, harm the development of unborn babies, and can cause cancer.
+Exposure can irritate the skin and respiratory system, cause liver and kidney damage, harm the development of unborn babies, and cause cancer.

 The EPA has set up a vapor collection station near the source to address shallow contamination.
 However, most water wells in the area tap into the zone of groundwater with the toxic chemicals.